Skip to main content

 pub fn remove(&mut self, other: Self)

-The intersection of a source flags value with the complement of a target flags
+The intersection of self with the complement of other (&!).

 pub fn toggle(&mut self, other: Self)